-Conversion tracking is a free tool that reports on desired actions that your website visitors take, after they have interacted with your ads.
-Examples of conversion goals include monetary actions, such as donations, purchases, ticket sales, membership fees as well as non-monetary actions, such as email sign-ups, volunteer sign-ups, new membership form completions, information request submissions, calls to your organisation or time spent reading content on your website.
+Conversion tracking is a free tool that reports on desired actions your website visitors take after they have interacted with your ads.
+Clicks measure traffic whereas conversions measure value.
+Examples of conversion goals include monetary actions, such as donations, purchases, ticket sales, membership fees, as well as non-monetary actions, such as email sign-ups, volunteer sign-ups, new membership form completions, information request submissions, calls to your organization, or time spent reading content on your website.

 How to track meaningful activity on your website:

 Determine which tracking tool to use (conversion source)

 Track with a tag from your Ad Grants account or import goals from Google Analytics